Pomeranian Separation Anxiety

 As your Pom matures, he will be able to hold his needs for longer periods of time and finally only go to the bathroom outside when you are there.

-A companion toy - These are so fantastic and can make such a huge difference for a Pom that struggles to be by himself.
+- These are so fantastic and can make such a huge difference for a Pom that struggles to be by himself.
 The Smart Pet Snuggle Puppy Companion Toy

 mimics a real-live companion.
 It is a good-sized durable stuffed animal, that emits a soothing heartbeat!
 These also have an option to release a comforting warmth.